Rose Lavelle lifts U.S. women’s national team past Canada at SheBelieves Cup

 In the first half, the Americans lacked their usual ruthlessness and efficiency.
 When chances came, Stephanie Labbé, the backup keeper, made two terrific saves.

-Against the run of play, Alyssa Naeher came to the U.S. team’s rescue by making a one-on-one save against Janine Beckie, Lavelle’s Manchester City teammate.
+Alyssa Naeher came to the U.S. team’s rescue by making a one-on-one save against Janine Beckie, Lavelle’s Manchester City teammate.

 Early in the second half, Canada squandered two golden chances, the last by Beckie by herself in the box after a teammate collected Crystal Dunn’s aimless back pass.

-With about 30 minutes left, U.S. Coach Vlatko Andonovski exercised his depth by inserting three of the world’s best attackers: Lavelle, Press and Alex Morgan.
+With about 30 minutes left, Andonovski exercised his depth by inserting three of the world’s best attackers: Lavelle, Press and Alex Morgan.

-The energy swelled, ideas improved and the menace returned but still no breakthrough.
+“Rose, in particular, brings this creativity that is just so special,” Purce said.
+“You get lost watching it. . . .
+Alex has some really so-close finishes.
+And [there’s] Press.
+They come on, and it’s exciting, and it’s uplifting, and it makes you believe even more we are going to close this game out.”

 Canada pleaded for a penalty kick in the 74th minute on an apparent handball by Purce but didn’t get the call.
 Three minutes later, U.S. midfielder Lindsey Horan smashed a half-volley off the crossbar.
+Then came the goal, ending a night of high tension.

 Naeher recorded her ninth consecutive shutout in what was the biggest scare the United States has experienced in a long time.